Time-inhomogeneous N-particle Branching Brownian Motion and the continuous random energy model: Upper bound on the maximum of the N -BBM

+Let us discuss the idea of the proof.
+Similarly to Proposition~\ref{prop:allregimes:LB:npart} for the lower bound, we write a union bound on the probability by splitting $[0,t^\anyrg_T]$ into intervals of length 1; then we use a moment method to control the size of the population at each integer $k$, and a coupling argument to compare the BBM with a simpler process on each time interval $[k,k+1]$.
+However in this case the required moment method is a Paley-Zygmund inequality (as opposed to Markov's inequality in Proposition~\ref{prop:allregimes:LB:npart}) that follows from~\eqref{eq:UB:allmoments:1st}, in particular it is not valid for $k$ smaller than $L(T)$.
+To circumvent this we use the following lemma, which bounds from below the survival probability of a single particle's offspring up to a time $t'(T)\llbis L(T)^3$.
+Recall that $\gth(T)$ is defined in~(\ref{eq:defta}--\ref{eq:defta:gthapprox}). \begin{lemma} Let $t'(T):=\gth(T)(L(T)^3\wedge T)$.
+Then

-\end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:prop:allregimes:UB:npart}] Recall Lemma~\ref{lem:ggachangeparam}, which ensures us that we may tighten the barriers on a short time interval.
+as $T\to+\infty$, uniformly in $\gs\in\gsensrg$ and locally uniformly in $\eps\in(0,1)$. \end{lemma} With this lemma at hand, we shall prove that most of the initial particles in the process started from $\mueps$ have surviving descendants at time $t'(T)$.
+Notice that the latter claim should not hold beyond $L(T)^3$, at which point many of the initial particles' offspring should have gone extinct, and the living population is expected to largely come from the few particles that have peaked. \begin{proof}[Proof of Lemma~\ref{lem:prop:allregimes:UB:npart}] Recall Lemma~\ref{lem:ggachangeparam}, which ensures us that we may tighten the barriers on a short time interval.
 More precisely let $K>3$ a large constant, and recall Lemma~\ref{lem:ggachangeparam} and the notation $\gga^{\anyrg,h',x'}_T$, $\ol\gga^{\anyrg,h',x'}_T$ for $h'>x'>0$.
 Then, the lemma and a vertical shift of the process yield

 Recall the definition of $A^\anyrg_T(\cdot)$ from~\eqref{eq:defA:allregimes}, and let us extend it to a generic pair of barriers $\gga^{\anyrg,h',x'}_T$, $\ol\gga^{\anyrg,h',x'}_T$, for $h'>x'>0$, by writing for $s\in[0,T]$,